astronomer/docs/learn/airflow-ui.md

 ## Cluster activity tab

-The cluster activity tab was added in Airflow 2.7 and shows metrics aggregated about the entire Airflow cluster.
+The cluster activity tab was added in Airflow 2.7 and shows aggregated metrics for the entire Airflow cluster.
 There are live metrics available such as currently occupied slots in different [pools](airflow-pools.md), unpaused DAGs and scheduler health.
-The historical metrics shown include states of past DAG runs, task instances and through which trigger DAGs were run.
+The historical metrics shown include states of past DAG runs, task instances and how DAGs runs were triggered.

 ![Cluster activity](/img/guides/airflow-ui_cluster_activity.png)